pytheestudio/pytheestudio.github.io/index.md

     <p>
-      Pythee Studio helps small businesses integrate AI, automate workflows, and modernize their websites for a smarter digital presence.
+      Pythee Studio helps small businesses integrate AI, automate workflows, and modernize their digital presence for smarter growth.
     </p>

     <a class="btn" href="#contact">Book a Consultation</a>